-1. Picking the application.

-2. Characterising the necessary phenomena.

-3. Selecting relevant theories, if available.

-- Developing and testing algorithms that implement these theories. - Implementing the first pass at the system, testing it, and identifying gaps in coverage. - Characterising the new phenomena that have been discovered, especially those having to do with interactions between components. - Fine-tuning algorithms to improve efficiency, and also replacing algorithms as the characterization of the phenomena changes. - Second pass at implementation, to extend coverage to these new phenomena and thus fill in the gaps. - Third pass at an implementation in which a focus is placed on issues of extensibility. - 10.
+- 1. Picking the application. - 2.
+Characterizing the necessary phenomena. - 3.
+Selecting relevant theories, if available. - 4.
+Developing and testing algorithms that implement these theories. - 5.
+Implementing the first pass at the system, testing it, and identifying gaps in coverage. - 6.
+Characterizing the new phenomena that have been discovered, especially those having to do with interactions between components. - 7.
+Fine-tuning algorithms to improve efficiency, and also replacing algorithms as the characterization of the phenomena changes. - 8.
+Second pass at implementation, to extend coverage to these new phenomena and thus fill in the gaps. - 9.
+Third pass at an implementation in which a focus is placed on issues of extensibility. - 10.
 Fourth and final pass at the implementation in which the system moves into a production environment.
 This stage pays special attention to issues of robustness.

-Figure 1 There are a number of different stages in the development of a natural language processing system.
-Different kinds of evaluations are required and/or possible at the different stages.

-Speaking very roughly, the development of a natural language processing system is usually sparked by the needs of the particular application driving it, whether it be question answering, text processing, or machine translation.
-What has happened in the past is that, in examining the requirements of such an application, it has quickly become apparent that certain phenomena, such as pronoun reference, are essential to the successful handling of that application.
-It has also quickly become apparent that for many of these phenomena, especially semantic and pragmatic ones, past linguistic analysis has very little to offer in the way of categorization.
-Even when it might offer a fairly rigorous account of the phenomenon, as in the case of syntax, it has very little to say about useful algorithms for efficiently producing syntactic analyses and even less to say about interaction between different types of phenomena.
-So, almost before beginning implementation, a great deal of effort in the computational linguistics community must of necessity be devoted to tasks that can rightly be seen as belonging to theoretical linguistics.
-The Discourse Canon that Bonnie Webber prepared for the Mohonk Darpa Workshop (1988) is an excellent example of the type of groundwork that must be done prior to serious attempts at implementation, and must be continued throughout and subsequent to said implementation.
+Figure 1: There are a number of different stages in the development of a natural language processing system.
+Different kinds of evaluations are required and/or possible at the different stages beginning implementation, a great deal of effort in the computational linguistics community must of necessity be devoted to tasks which can rightly be seen as belonging to theoretical linguistics.
+The Discourse Canon that Bonnie Webber prepared for the Mohonk Darpa Workshop [7] is an excellent example of the type of ground work that must be done prior to serious attempts at implementation, and must be continued throughout and subsequent to said implementation.
 The field needs many more such "canons" for other semantic and pragmatic phenomena.